-On May 5, 2020, the Company entered into an "At-The-Market" Facility equity distribution agreement with Piper Sandler & Co. and Canaccord Genuity LLC acting as co-agents (the "2020 ATM").
+On May 5, 2020, the Company entered into an "At-The-Market" equity distribution agreement with Piper Sandler & Co. and Canaccord Genuity LLC acting as co-agents (the "2020 ATM").
 Under the terms of this facility, the Company may, from time to time, sell common shares having an aggregate offering value of up to \$75 million through Piper Sandler and Canaccord Genuity on the Nasdaq Capital Market.
-As of the date of this report, the Company has not issued any shares under this 2020 ATM.
+As of September 30, 2021, the Company had not issued any shares under this 2020 ATM.

-COVID-19 has not had and we do not expect it to have a significant impact on our liquidity and capital resources and we are not incurring significant additional costs to support our ongoing operations during this time.
+We do not expect that COVID-19 will have a significant impact on our liquidity and capital resources and we are not incurring significant additional costs to support our ongoing operations during this time.
 We have not entered into long term manufacturing contracts and should there be a delay in our trials we have flexibility to reduce future planned manufacturing campaigns.

 We expect that we will need to raise additional capital or incur indebtedness to continue to fund our operations in the future.
-In December 2019, we filed a short form base shelf prospectus (the "Base Shelf") that allows us to distribute, upon the filing of prospectus supplements, up to \$200,000,000 of common shares, warrants, or units comprising any combination of common shares and warrants.
-The Base Shelf was declared effective by the United States Securities Exchange Commission (the "SEC") on January 9, 2020 and expires on January 9, 2021.
+In December 2019, we filed a short form base shelf prospectus (the "Base Shelf") that allows us to distribute, upon the filing of prospectus supplements, up to \$200,000,000 of common shares, warrants or units comprising any combination of common shares and warrants.
+The Base Shelf was declared effective by the SEC on January 9, 2020 and expires on January 9, 2023.

-Our ability to raise additional funds could be affected by adverse market conditions, the status of our product pipeline, possible delays in enrollment in our trial related to COVID-19, and various other factors and we may be unable to raise capital when needed, or on terms favorable to us.
-If the necessary funds are not available, we may need to delay, reduce the scope of, or eliminate some of our development programs, potentially delaying the time to market for any of our product candidates.
+Our ability to raise additional funds could be affected by adverse market conditions, the status of our product pipeline, possible delays in enrollment in our trial related to COVID-19 and various other factors and we may be unable to raise capital when needed, or on terms favorable to us.
+If the necessary funds are not available, we may need to delay, reduce the scope of or eliminate some of our development programs, potentially delaying the time to market for any of our product candidates.